 I want to give it to her

 You can also notice if the language has auxiliar verbs and with the “the” changes accordingly to the gender and number of the object as it is the case of Portuguese, Spanish, German etc.

-With these sentences it is also easier to identify the right position of the direct and indirect object, pronoums, noums and verbs.
-In English for example, the verb comes between the subject and object, while in Japanese the order of the sentence is subject – object – verb.
+In English for example, the verb comes between the subject and object, while in Japanese the order of the sentence is subject-object-verb.
 This would be easily identified with a list of sentences.

 You can also buy a Post It block and write a different word in each small paper.
 In my case I used to do that to learn Kanjis, I used to write each Kanji, the pronunciation and the meaning in a Post It, and every time I learn one, I used to take it off.